Explore your mortgage options

 Whose credit score gets used?

-Some homebuyers might wonder whose credit score is used on a joint mortgage.
+Some home buyers might wonder whose credit score is used on a joint mortgage.
 The answer is that both credit scores are used, and most lenders will go by the “lower middle score,” which is the lower of the two middle credit scores.

-Let’s assume mom has credit scores across the three bureaus of 772, 780 and 788, and the daughter has credit scores of 660, 682 and 693.
-The lower middle score is the lower of each person’s middle score.
-Mom’s middle score is 780, and daughter’s is 682.
+Say we have a mother and daughter who’re interested in co-owning a home.
+Across the three bureaus, let’s assume the mom has credit scores of 772, 780 and 788, and the daughter has credit scores of 660, 682 and 693.
+This means the mom’s middle score is 780, and the daughter’s is 682.
 Using the lower middle score computation, the loan would be rated based on the daughter’s middle credit score of 682.

-Pros and Cons of Borrowing a Joint Mortgage
+Pros and Cons of a Joint Mortgage

 If one applicant has a poor credit score or low income, adding a second applicant with a good credit score and strong financials can increase the chance of being approved for the loan.